 Last month I added a new feature to my blog posts.
-I look for an interesting tweetable phrase relating to my topic and then place it in a box using large font.
-It stands out and gets reader’s attention.
+I look for an interesting tweetable phrase relating to my topic and then place it in a box using a large font.
+It stands out and gets the reader’s attention.
 It looks like a callout in a magazine.
 (Magazine publishing is my day job.)
-In the corner of the box it says “Click to Tweet.”
+In the corner of the box, it says “Click to Tweet.”
 The goal is to make it easy for people to share the post on Twitter.

 I’m happy with the results.
 It makes the post more visually appealing, and people do click to share it.